MakeSchool-Tutorials/Makestagram-Swift-V3/P11-Keeping-Users-Logged-In/content.md

 When testing our code in the previous section, we were forced to reauthenticate ourselves every time we ran the app.
 The process of reauthenticating over and over again is tedious and makes us less likely to run our code often!
 We want to make it fast and easy to test new features.

-From the perspective of a user who downloaded your app, it would be annoying to have to remember my email/password and typing it out each time I open your app.
-Imagine if you had to reauthenticate yourself every time you opened your favorite app?
+From the perspective of a user who downloaded your app, it would be annoying to have to remember my email/password and type it out each time I open your app.
+Imagine if you had to login yourself every time you opened your favorite app?

 For both reasons, once a user is authenticated into your app, we want their authentication to persist between app uses.
 They should stay logged in and authenticated until they delete the app or log out.
 To implement this functionality, we'll need to use local persistance to store some data on the user's device that tells us whether the user has previously authenticated.